FFFFFFFXXXXXXX/league_record/readme.md

 The static-file-server executable is licensed under the MIT License.

-This project is distributed under the GNU General Public License v2 (or any later version).
+This project is distributed under the GNU General Public License v2.